top of page

 About Us

 As a hospital social worker, I spend my days helping people figure out how to meet their basic needs as they recover from unexpected medical emergencies.
-In December of 2021, I met a gentleman who had fallen on an icy sidewalk and broken his arm.
-He would need to keep this arm in a sling for several months and had no support to easily call on.
+In December of 2021, I met a gentleman who had fallen on an icy sidewalk and broke his arm.
+As a result, he would need to wear a sling for several months and had no support to easily call on.
 I sought out local agencies, but many community services and resources have limitations, qualifying criteria, or potential waitlists for approval.
 I was frustrated that our community couldn’t help with something as basic as delivering a warm meal while he learned to navigate life with the use of his left arm but realized that it was silly to wait for someone else to create a better option, I can help right now.

 We have enough to share, so we do.